Imnotgoingtohindiclass/SSTCTF_WriteUp-ballroom_homosapiens/README.md

 - **PWN** 💣 — Binary exploitation, buffer overflows, and privilege escalation.

 Each challenge write-up includes:
-- A brief problem statement (without violating CTF rules).
+- A brief problem statement.
 - Step-by-step analysis of how we approached the challenge.
 - Scripts, payloads, and tools used.
-- Lessons learned and takeaways.

 ### Contact
 If you have any queries, feel free to open an issue or reach out to the contributors via GitHub.